dataquestio/project-walkthroughs/search/README.md

 ### Other setup

 You will need to create a programmable search engine and get an API key by following [these directions](https://developers.google.com/custom-search/v1/introduction).
+You will need a Google account, and as part of this you may also need to sign up for Google Cloud.

 ### Other files